Pinterest: History

 Although starting out as a "social network" with boards, in later years the company has put increasing emphasis in visual search and e-commerce, such as shopping catalogs.

 In February 2019, The Wall Street Journal stated that Pinterest secretly filed for an initial public offering (IPO) of stock.
 The total valuation of the company at the time reached $12 billion.
 They went public on April 18, 2019, at $19 per share, closing the day at $24.40 per share.

-For 2020, Pinterest reported an advertising revenue of $1.7 billion, an increase of 48% from 2019.
-On March 3, 2021, Pinterest announced "Pinterest Premiere", a video ads product "which will appear in people’s feeds, targeted to their interests and other characteristics."
-Later in April, chief financial officer Todd Morgenfeld announced plans to spend more money on marketing in order to offset a potential slowdown in activity as the United States economy reopened, with more people getting vaccinated for COVID-19.
+For 2020, Pinterest reported advertising revenue of $1.7 billion, an increase of 48% from 2019.
+On March 3, 2021, Pinterest announced Pinterest Premiere, a video ads product "which will appear in people's feeds, targeted to their interests and other characteristics".
+Later in April, chief financial officer Todd Morgenfeld announced plans to spend more money on marketing in order to offset a potential slowdown in activity as the United States economy reopened with more people getting vaccinated for COVID-19.

 On October 20, 2021, Bloomberg reported that PayPal is interested in acquiring Pinterest, with a potential price of around $70 a share.
 PayPal's board and management decided later that same week to back away from a potential deal.

 In December 2021, Pinterest acquired the editing and video creation app Vochi.
 Following this, In May 2022, it was announced that Pinterest released a new video streaming app “Pinterest TV studio”.
 The app is aimed at allowing users to live-stream on its platform and use different devices for different angles while live-streaming on the Pinterest platform.

-On June 28, 2022, Pinterest announced that co-founder, CEO and President, Ben Silberman would transition to the newly created role of Executive Chairman, and online commerce expert Bill Ready will become Chief Executive Officer and a member of the Board of Directors.
+On June 28, 2022, Pinterest announced that co-founder, CEO and President, Ben Silbermann would transition to the newly created role of Executive Chairman, and online commerce expert Bill Ready will become Chief Executive Officer and a member of the Board of Directors.

+On August 1, 2022, Pinterest quietly launched a new app named Shuffles, which allows users to build collages out of photos from Pinterest's library or those that are uploaded by the user.

 In January 2023 at CES, Pinterest announced its partnership with LiveRamp, a data enablement platform to create data 'clean rooms' for selected advertisers on the platform.
-These 'clean rooms' will allow Pinterest's ad partners to utilize first-party data for personalized ads without having to share the data with Pinterest.
-With data privacy a large concern for online platforms and its users, this partnership is an effort to stimulate ad business on the platform while keeping its user's data safe and in compliance with new data collection regulations.
+These 'clean rooms' allow Pinterest's ad partners to utilize first-party data for personalized ads without having to share the data with Pinterest.
+With data privacy a large concern for online platforms and their users, this partnership is an effort to stimulate ad business on the platform while keeping its user's data safe and in compliance with new data collection regulations.
 The first advertiser to pilot this feature will be grocery retailer, Albertsons with a winter healthy eating campaign.